0xPolygonMiden/miden-base/docs/architecture/blockchain.md

 # Blockchain

-The Miden blockchain protocol describes how the [state](state.md) progresses.
-In Miden, `Block`s are containers that aggregate account state changes and their proofs, together with created and consumed notes.
-Each `Block` is accompanied by a corresponding proof that attests to the correctness of all state transitions it contains.

-`Block`s represent the delta of the global [state](state.md) between two time periods.
-The current global state can be derived by applying all the blocks to the genesis state.
+The Miden blockchain protocol describes how the [state](state.md) progresses through `Block`s, which are containers that aggregate account state changes and their proofs, together with created and consumed notes. `Block`s represent the delta of the global state between two time periods, and each is accompanied by a corresponding proof that attests to the correctness of all state transitions it contains.
+The current global state can be derived by applying all the `Block`s to the genesis state.

 Miden's blockchain protocol aims for the following: